chrisza4/jarmotion-backend/README.md

 # Jarmotion

-This application use Phoenix server and Elixir
+This application use Phoenix server and Elixir.

 To start your Server server: